ProgramJustin/react-bootstrap-boilerplate/README.md

 # react-bootstrap-boilerplate

-Kickstart your development with this basic boilerplate containing a specificed webpack with css-loader, jsx-transformer, babel, react and bootstrap.
+Explore Bootstrap with React with this basic boilerplate.
+The boilerplate aims to try to introduce you to bootstrap components as react components.

 Made with :blue_heart: by [Even Stensberg](https://twitter.com/ev1stensberg) :ocean:
 ##Motivation